 The first thing you’ll need is a portable power source.
 A portable battery pack or battery-powered generator is often enough to power your controller and some speakers.
 But reliable models can be expensive.

 The next thing is portable speakers.
 Many consumer-level portable speakers offer Bluetooth connectivity.
 While this may seem good on the surface expect to deal with audio delays.
-Small portable PA speakers are a good alternative.
-If you need something cheap check out our guide to the best budget PA speakers.

 With your controller, battery pack, and portable speakers you can set up and DJ practically anywhere.
 Just keep in mind any local laws around volume and time restrictions.
 The last thing you want is for your gear confiscated or paying a big fine.